pseudogeneric/signal-rest-ts/README.md

 #### CORS

 Note that you will have to properly configure CORS, since requests to the endpoint are almost certainly going to be cross-origin.
-This is left as an exercise for the user. ;)
+This is left as an exercise for the user.

+## Contributions

+Contributions are welcome.

 ## License

-Released under MIT license
+Released as-is under MIT license with no warranties